Tag Trade Marks

 A trade mark attorney is a lawyer trained specifically to advise and work on trade mark law.
 They act as agents for clients in the process of applying for and being granted a trade mark registration.
 Acting on behalf of… Continue Reading →

-Dawn Ellmore explains the fine line between paralegals and trade mark attorneys
+3D trade marks: Dawn Ellmore Employment examines the fine line between success and failure

 Theme by Anders NorenUp ↑